 My interest in weather and climate-related extremes was ignited by an unusual warming event in the Gulf of Maine during the summer of 2012.
 At the time, I was an undergraduate home for the summer in southern Maine amidst what would soon turn out to be one of the most significant climate-driven economic and ecological disasters in the region.
 Living in a small coastal Maine community, I recall the hardships this event placed on lobstermen unable to make profit due to temperature-driven changes in the timing of peak seasonal landings.
 Being eye-witness to this event, coupled with a curiosity for ocean physics, solidified my decision to pursue graduate work related to oceanographic temperature extremes, which would later be dubbed ‘marine heatwaves’.
 I moved to Seattle in 2015 to start my PhD in Oceanography at the University of Washington to study warming events similar to the one in the Gulf of Maine during the summer of 2012.

 It was not hard fitting in with other Seattleites.
 My love for coffee, coding, and the outdoors certainly helped.
-During my free time in Seattle I enjoy climbing, hiking, sailing, and biking.
+During my free time in Seattle I enjoy climbing, hiking, sailing, biking, and trail running.
 I have summited Mount Rainier, Mount Hood, and Mount St. Helens, and recently biked over 200 miles from Seattle to Vancouver, B.C. with the Cascade Bicycle Club this past summer.